Major Gift Officer - Institutional Advancement

 - Ability to manage a mixed portfolio of approximately 125 individual, corporate, and prospective donors involving travel and considerable face to face meetings.

-- Understands business processes of advancement operations including prospect management, donor relations, and gift processing.
+- Understand business processes of advancement operations including prospect management, donor relations, and gift processing.

 - Strong interpersonal, verbal, listening, and written communication skills.